headmin/paw-project/README.md

 -   **Advanced Analytics**: Query webhook data with flexible filtering, pagination, and field selection, optimized for business intelligence tools and reporting systems.
 -   **Summary Statistics**: Access pre-built analytics endpoints that provide event counts by type, identify top users by privilege requests, highlight the most common escalation reasons, and reveal trends over time.
 -   **Multi-format Export**: Generate exports in CSV and JSON formats, allowing customization of time periods and event filtering for compliance reporting and data analysis.
--   **Token-based Security**: A robust API authentication system featuring role-based permissions and token management.
+-   **Token-based Security**: A robust API authentication system featuring time-based token management.
--   **Contextual Data**: Automatically extracts client version, platform details, and custom device telemetry.
+-   **Contextual Data**: Automatically extracts client version, platform details, and custom device info along with event telemetry.

-This solution enhances IT teams' visibility into privilege usage patterns across their macOS fleet, ensuring security compliance, identifying improvement opportunities, and generating detailed audit reports.
-It's especially beneficial for meeting stringent governance requirements, such as UK Cyber Essentials and other regulatory standards.
+The PAW API aids IT teams in enhancing visibility into privilege usage patterns across their macOS fleet.
+It ensures security compliance with an “admin by request” approach, identifies opportunities for improvement, and generates detailed audit reports for legal purposes.
+This is particularly beneficial for meeting stringent governance requirements, such as UK Cyber Essentials and other high regulatory standards.

-More information about mutual TLS can be found in a session titled "What about mutual TLS?" available at the following link: [MacSysAdmin Conference 2021 - What about mutual TLS?](https://docs.macsysadmin.se/2021/video/Day2Session4.mp4).
+More information about details of how mutual TLS works can be examined in a session titled "What about mutual TLS?" available at the following link: [MacSysAdmin Conference 2021 - What about mutual TLS?](https://docs.macsysadmin.se/2021/video/Day2Session4.mp4).

 ## Deploy to Cloudflare